nocomplexity/FreeAndOpenMachineLearning/preface.rst

 Preface
 ==========

 We humans are since the beginning of the development of modern computers obsessed with creating computers that have super powers.
-Even before the birth of computers research has been done on artificial intelligence(AI).
-The question what artificial intelligence really is, is hard and a fuel for philosophical discussions.
+Even before the birth of computers research has been done on artificial intelligence (AI).
+The question what artificial intelligence really is, is hard and fuel for philosophical discussions.

 Currently (as of writing 2018) we see more and more products are developed that claim to have super powers that come close to AI.
 A look under the surface shows that the real progress on AI is made by a tangible technique, called machine learning.

 Machine learning today is able of solving challenging problems that impact everyone around the world.
-Problems that were impossible to solve for long or too expensive or too complex to solve are now possible to solve using this new machine learning technology.
+Problems that were impossible to solve for long or where too expensive or too complex to solve.
+Now solving these problems is possible using this new machine learning technology.
 Currently very complex problems and meaningful problems are solved using applications based on machine learning algorithms.
 Many firms involved are willing to tell and show you how easy it is!
 But you must be aware: machine learning is a buzzword in the industry!

-This publication is aimed to give you solid information so you can use applying the new machine learning tools and frameworks too.
+This publication is aimed to give you solid information so you can start applying the new machine learning tools and frameworks too.
 However without strings attached.
 So the focus for this publication is on openness.
 So the core focus is outlining concepts and the architecture that make machine learning possible for real business use cases.
 And of course this publication is focused  on outlining open source components that make it possible to start your machine learning journey.

 Machine learning is and should not be the exclusive domain commercial companies, data scientists, mathematics, computer scientists or hackers.
 Our belief is that every business and everyone should be able to take advantage of the machine learning techniques and applications available.
 And this is possible within the field of machine learning as we will show in this publication.